Bashmug/SuDoKu-OpenCV/README.md

 ## Issues

-Cleaning of the captured images.
+Cleaning of the captured images.(Biggest issue)

 #### References